Alumhurst Road

 • New 1,500m2 modern ward

-• Games room, gym, occupational kitchen, central courtyard, art therapy room and sensory room
+• games room, gym, occupational therapy kitchen, central courtyard, activities therapy room and a sensory room

 Alumhurst Road proposal.pngThe design